So you want to make money driving your car but you don’t want to carry people? What about delivering packages instead?

 If you’ve been thinking about becoming a rideshare driver, you know that the onboarding requirements can be strict.
 Because you’re not driving people around, joining Amazon Flex can be easier.

-As of January 2019, these are the requirements to be a Flex driver.
-You must:
+These are the requirements to be a Flex driver:

 - Be at least 21 years old with a driver’s license